vlandham/captain_z/out/captain_z.ebook.md

 As the sky darkened into night, Captain Z pushed right up to the side of the big pirate ship.
 Swinging her hook around, she threw it up and snagged the railing of the ship.
 Quick as a wink, and quiet as a mouse, Captain Z climbed up and was on the top deck.

 She tiptoed across the deck, toward the door leading below.
-Carefully, she skipped over squeaky planks and tangles of rope that could trip her up.
+Carefully, she skipped over squeaky planks and big heaps of tangled of rope.

 The door gave a little groan as she opened it, but not one of those scoundrel pirates stirred as Sophia slipped below deck.

 # 4

-What a commotion those pirates made while sleeping!
+What a commotion those pirates made while they were sleeping!

 The snoring was so loud that it sounded like a thunderstorm down there.

-Captain Z crept past the loud bedrooms and shuffled into the cluttered and crowded map room.
+Captain Z crept past the loud bedrooms and shuffled into the cluttered map room.
 Maps were everywhere.
-They covered the tables and rolled up and scattered on the floor.
-Maps stuck out of vases and pots and pans.
-They hung on every inch of the walls, but none of these maps was the one Captain Z was looking for.
+They hung on every inch of the walls.
+They covered the tables and were scattered on the floor.
+Rolled up maps stuck out of vases and pots and pans.
+But none of these maps was the one that Captain Z was looking for.

 Over in the corner of the room lay a small wooden chest, no bigger than a crab trap.
-In that chest, Sophia knew, was the one she had been looking for.
+In that chest, Sophia knew, was the map she wanted.
 The map that showed the way to the treasure of Castle Island.

 The chest was locked.
 Such an important map would be well watched.
 Captain Z knew that the only key to the chest was strung around Captain Spears's neck.
 But there's more than one way to steal a map, and luckily for Captain Z, some pirates never think about these other ways.

 But she did.

-Instead of trying to unlock the chest to get the map, Captain Z just grabbed the whole chest, with the map still inside.
+Instead of trying to unlock the chest to get the map, Captain Z simply grabbed the chest in her arms, with the map still inside, and carried it out of the room.

 Out of the map room and back down the hall went Captain Z and her new chest.
 The chest was heavy, but not too heavy to be carried for a few minutes, which is all it would take to get it off the ship. _Yes_, Captain Z thought, _in a few seconds I'll be off to the island to find the treasure, while this crew is still fast asleep in their pajamas._